 Listening builds trust.
 And trust builds sales.

-4. Build Genuine Relationships
+4. Building Genuine Relationships Drives Long-Term Sales

 Sales isn’t a one-time transaction.
 The best salespeople build long-term relationships that lead to referrals, repeat business, and loyalty.